neondatabase/website/content/docs/postgres/query-reference.md

 SELECT COUNT(*) FROM pg_stat_activity WHERE state='active';
 ```

+### Get the maximum number of connections

-### Get the maximum number of connections for your compute
+Get the maximum number of connections for your Postgres instance.

 ```sql
 SHOW max_connections;
 ```

 The `max_connections` setting is configured by Neon according to your compute size.
 See [Default connection limits](https://neon.tech/docs/connect/connection-pooling#default-connection-limits).
-You can use [connection pooling](https://neon.tech/docs/connect/connection-pooling#connection-pooling) to increase the number of available connections.
+You can use [connection pooling](https://neon.tech/docs/connect/connection-pooling#connection-pooling) to increase your connection limit.

 ### Get the percentage of maximum connections in use